 Resumes need to have industry keywords.
-Listing accomplishments are great – and important – but you need to also have keywords sprinkled throughout your resume.
+Listing accomplishments are great – and important – but you need to also have the right keywords throughout your resume.
 They serve three purposes:

 - They demonstrate to the interviewer you have knowledge of the industry.